docsifyjs/docsify/docs/write-a-plugin.md

 };
 ```

-Alternatively, a plugin can be stored in a separate file and "installed" using a standard `<script>` tag.
+Alternatively, a plugin can be stored in a separate file and "installed" using a standard `<script>` tag:

 ```js
 (function () {